open-feature/community/README.md

 In March 2022 _Project Maintainers_ will assign seven individuals to be members of the _Bootstrap Governing Committee_.
 This is a **temporary** arrangement that should be replaced by an elected governing body before March 2024.
+At least 3 governing board members should be elected by March 2023.

 The _Bootstrap Governing Committee_ is responsible for representing the project,